-5.6 Efforts for traceability of cotton from processing till sale:
+5.5 Efforts for traceability of cotton from processing till sale:

-CCI is implementing QR code using Block Chain Technology for traceability from processing of cotton and warehousing till its e-auction sale to the buyers.
+CCI is implementing QR code using Block Chain Technology for traceability from processing of cotton and warehousing till its e-auction sale to the buyers since October 2023.
 This will create a benchmark to the textile industry by giving assurance of the quality of cotton and will be a milestone for development of brand image of Indian cotton.